Current Course*FAQ*After the CourseBaden PowellCourse HistoryCourse Patches

 Where in camp will I be?

-For weekend 1, we will be at Camp Sequassen and the majority of our activities will be located in the central part of the Camp, including the Dining Hall and several of the campsites in the same area.
+For both weekends, we will be at Camp Sequassen and the majority of our activities will be located in the central part of the Camp, including the Dining Hall and several of the campsites in the same area.
 We will have some activities that will occur farther away.
 For the second weekend, we will have activities in both the south and north part of the camp.

 If you have any concerns about your ability to get around camp (bad knee, bad back, bad ankle – you get the point), please let us know.
 We will do everything within our power to make camp fully accessible to you.
 If you have any other health concerns (CPAP, special dietary concerns, etc), please let us know.
 Again, we will try our very best to accommodate you.